 \section{conclusion}

 The NPA method has been successfully applied to a variety of warm-dense-matter systems, as well as to a number of solid-state systems.
 The detailed study of Si for supercooled and hot liquid silicon has shown that its accuracy is similar to DFT-MD simulations that may themselves differ from each other at the level of the electron XC-functionals used.
-The NPA has the advantage that its simpler one-body electron densities allow the use of the local density approximation in the XC functional.
-The NPA yields one-atom properties like the ionization state, fraction compositions of ionic species, pseudopotentials etc., not easily available from the N-atom VASP-type simulations.
-On the other hand, the NPA being a static DFT theory, does not expose the complex bonding structure that may prevail transiently in short-time scales.
-The thermodynamic properties of the system do not depend on such transient effects, and the NPA deals only with their time average.
+The NPA, with its simpler one-body electron densities allows the use of the local density approximation in the XC functional.
+The NPA yields one-atom properties like the ionization state, fractional compositions of ionic species, pseudopotentials etc., not directly available from the $N$-atom VASP-type simulations.
+On the other hand, the NPA being a static DFT theory, does not provide the complex bonding structure that may prevail transiently in short-time scales.
+The thermodynamic properties of the system do not depend on such transient effects, and the NPA deals only with long-time averages.

 {\bf DATA AVAILABILITY}